gkostgeorgiev/booking-uni/README.md

 The objectives can be found in the examRequirements.docx.

 The initial resources provided by SoftUni can be found in the initial-resources folder.

+To run the project, please install all the modules listed in the dependencies in the package.json file and start the index.js file.

+The server will run on port 3000.